Fraser Island Sand Driving Tips

 Driving on Fraser Island tides is a general rule for visiting Fraser Island.
 The first thing to do when contemplating a trip is ” Check the Tide” first.

-All movement and life on the island is determined by the tide.
+All movement and life on the island are determined by the tide.

-It is terrifying to be caught in a high tide with massive swell and surges.
+It is terrifying to be caught in a high tide with massive swells and surges.
 It is an experience that you will want to avoid at all costs.